milos538/milos538/README.md

 Welcome to my GitHub page! :raised_hands:

-- :books: Software Engineer at IGT & Software and Information Engineering Student
+- :books: Software Engineer at IGT
 - 👨‍💻 I enjoy making video games and solving algorithmic problems
 - 📫 How to reach me: as.stojicic@gmail.com